0tii/s0nar/README.md

 }
 ```
 ### Registering Event Listeners
-In order to register event listeners, simply annotate subscriber methods with the `S0narEventListener` @ interface and register the object of the owner class to the `EventBus`.
+In order to register event listeners, simply annotate subscriber methods with the `S0narEventListener` @ interface and register the instance of the owner class to the `EventBus`.
 If you wish to use priority staging, you can optionally supply the @ interface with a `priority` parameter, which takes a value from `EventPriority` enum.
 Do not forget to unregister your subscriber object from the `EventBus` at destruction.

 **Note: Your event listener methods may not have more than one parameter, that being the event.** They should never need additional parameters anyways.
 Additional parsing data should probably be wrapped as event class attributes.

+Example:

 ```java
 public class Subscriber